AngelicaPalma2/openvino_build_deploy/ai_ref_kits/README.md

 | Demo                                                   |                                                                                                                                                         |

 The AI Insight Agent with RAG uses the OpenVINO™ toolkit to create a streamlined, voice-activated interface that consumers and retail employees can use as a smart, personalized retail assistant.
 The AI Insight Agent with RAG can perform math, understand instructional documents, and engage in conversations.

-## Future Kits
-This is a list of Edge AI Reference kits that are planned or are in development.

 ### 🤖 Generative AI